Pilvorm/Cordae-Tribute-Page/README.md

 - [Genius](https://genius.com/artists/Cordae)

 Challenges:
 - Initially, I made the 'About' section using grid and then flex, thinking that both really help when positioning elements, but then I realized that it created a large blank space on the image's side when resizing the screen to smaller sizes.
-After trying different approaches, simply using **float** solves the problem - allowing the description to wrap around the image and leaving way less blank space, and providing more comfort when reading.
+After trying different approaches, simply using **float** solves the problem - allowing the description to wrap around the image and leaving way less blank space while providing more comfort when reading.
 - I wanted to make the albums' title appear when hovering over the album covers.
 But hovering over the title itself caused the text to flicker.
 After a short search I came across [this](https://stackoverflow.com/questions/28840644/text-flickers-on-hover-css) and followed one person's answer to put **pointer-events: none;** on the hover state and it solved the problem.

 ## Go see the page!